buttercup/file-interface/README.md

 ### Environment support

-This library supports NodeJS version 10 and above.
+This library supports NodeJS version 16 and above.
+It is full ESM and therefore requires an environment which supports ECMAScript modules.

 ## Usage